 My name is Lars.
 I'm a classical and electric guitarist who became engrossed in astrology, tarot and the occult while pursuing a BFA in music at California Institute of the Arts.
-After graduating I shifted focus to studying these newly discovered disciplines alongside psychology and religion.
+After graduating I shifted focus to studying these newly discovered disciplines alongside psychology, religion, philosophy, occultism and yoga.

 My first astrology teacher was the harp professor at Calarts, Susan Allen, an amazing individual now dwelling beyond the veil.
 She turned me onto Dane Rudhyar and I assiduously read and studied most of his books (astrological and non-astrological) and gained a firm grasp of his holistic approach and philosophy of life.
 I later studied with a local teacher in Alburquerque New Mexico, Sandy Bryan, mostly for the astronomical and mathematical aspects of astrological calculation.
 Both of these women had teachers who were direct students of Dane Rudhyar.
 Another heavily Rudhyar influenced astrologer I took an excellent workshop with was Jason Holley, who is also a licensed psychotherapist who uses astrology in his practice.
 It consisted of 12 sessions spanning several months and centered around the holistic psychological forms of chart reading and incorporated myth and astro-drama (similar to psycho-drama).